 Australian businesses involved in the supply chain including drivers and operators of heavy vehicles are required to meet strict Chain of Responsibility (CoR) laws to ensure the workplace health and safety.
 Additionally, they are required to keep detailed documented audit trails to prove they are complying with the requirements.
 These compliance-heavy industries are becoming overwhelmed and frustrated by implementing and managing these processes as well as at the sheer volume of paperwork that can be involved.

-In 2018, a major amendment to the Chain of Responsibility (CoR) legislation changed the way businesses need to manage the safety and operation of heavy vehicles.
+In recent years, a major amendment to the Chain of Responsibility (CoR) legislation changed the way businesses need to manage the safety and operation of heavy vehicles.
 The new legislation places responsibility on all members of the supply chain to prevent breaches of the Heavy Vehicle National Law (HVNL).
 Everyone now shares responsibility for being CoR-compliant, from company directors and management teams to consigners, dispatchers, loaders, contractors, partners and drivers.

 Should a vehicle lose its load and cause an accident or injury, no longer does that responsibility lie solely on the driver.
 The CoR legislation means that if your company was involved in the load you could be at risk of liability.
 Proving the correct safety measures were implemented and providing documentation is crucial.